Joemgu7/serverless-whisper-large-word-level-ts/README.md

 - `format` - The format of the audio file.
 Defaults to `mp3`, but can be any format supported by ffmpeg.
 - `kwargs` - A JSON string of additional arguments to pass to whisper.transcribe().
 See the Whisper documentation for more information on the available arguments.

-It not only returns the text in the result, but also segment information and language information.
+It not only returns the text in the result, but also segment information including word level ts and language information.

 ## 🚀 Getting Started